-The maximum subsidy available to the Participant is the difference between 30% of their gross income and the area Fair Market Rent (FMR)/local payment standard (LPS) or contract rent, whichever is less.
-The Participant may rent a unit that exceeds the area FMR/LPS; however, the Participant is responsible for paying the difference.
-The maximum Participant Rent allowed is 40% of their gross monthly income.
-Bridges does not include utility allowances.
 FMRs are published by HUD annually and can be obtained at www.hud.gov.
-The LPS is established by the local Public Housing Authority (often the same as the Housing Agency) and is based on the FMR.
+The LPS is established by the local Public Housing Authority (often the same as the Housing Agency and can be found on their website) and is based on the FMR.
 Tribal nation programs may use an alternate written affordability standard.
 Any alternate written affordability standard must be approved in writing by Minnesota Housing prior to its implementation, with such approval being at the sole discretion of Minnesota Housing.

-3.16 Calculating Participant Rent
+3.15 Calculating Participant Rent

 The Participant's Rent portion is calculated in a similar manner as the HCV Program, with the exception that Bridges uses gross income, not adjusted income.
 The minimum Participant Rent is 30% of their monthly income and the maximum payment is 40% of their monthly income.
 Participants can pay up to 40% of their monthly income if they choose a unit that exceeds the area FMR/LPS.

-NOTE: The Bridges subsidy cannot pay more than the difference between 30% of the Participant's gross monthly income and the area FMR/LPS or the contract rent, whichever is less.
+NOTE: The Bridges subsidy cannot pay more than the difference between 30% of the Participant's gross monthly income and the area FMR/LPS or the Contract Rent, whichever is greater.